Sherwood Park: Economy

 Sherwood Park has a strong economy with over $9.0 billion worth of major projects completed, announced, or under construction.
 As a founding member of Alberta's Industrial Heartland, Strathcona County is home to Canada's largest hydrocarbon refining cluster.
 A district known as Refinery Row lies west of Sherwood Park and includes some of the largest industrial facilities in Western Canada, including Imperial Oil's Strathcona Refinery.

 Art and culture

 Art

-Sherwood Park has a vibrant art community with multiple galleries found within the area.
-These include:
+Sherwood Park has multiple galleries found within the area, including: